FIA Formula 2 Championship: Media coverage

 Formula Two is broadcast live in almost every country and territory worldwide.
 From 2017 to 2024, commentary for races was covered by Alex Jacques.
 In 2025, the FIA announced that Chris McCarthey would be replacing him going forward.

 Although Formula One Management owns the television rights for this series, alongside those of Formula One, FIA Formula 3 Championship and F1 Academy, they have licensed the same to several different regional companies.
-For example, Sky exclusively airs every free practice, qualifying, and race live in the United Kingdom, New Zealand, Italy, and Germany.
-Similarly, Viaplay exercises similar control over coverage in Denmark, Norway, Finland, Iceland, and Sweden.
-In Africa and Southeast Asia, Supersport and beIN maintain a monopoly over broadcasts, respectively.
-In North America, this is handled by Bell Media, FOX Sports, and ESPN.
+The series is also available globally through F1 TV, Formula One Management's own streaming platform.
+Sky-branded operators hold rights in several territories: Sky Sports in the United Kingdom, Sky Deutschland in Germany, and Sky Sport in New Zealand, with Sky Italia covering Italy.
+Viaplay holds rights across Denmark, Norway, Finland, Iceland, and the Netherlands, while Sweden is served by V Sport and Viaplay Channels.
+In Africa, SuperSport is the primary broadcaster, while beIN Sports covers the Middle East, North Africa, Turkey, and much of Asia.
+In North America, coverage in Canada is provided by RDS and TSN, while United States rights are held by Apple TV+ as part of its Formula One broadcast agreement.

 Between 2019 and 2021, Match!
 Arena broadcast races in Russia.
-Their contract was terminated in 2022 following the Russian invasion of Ukraine.
+Following Russia's invasion of Ukraine in February 2022, Formula One Management terminated its Russian broadcast contracts across all series under its control, ending coverage in March 2022.